We hope that the following frequently asked questions and answers below will help as you get to know the College of Human Ecology better.

 What are my chances of being accepted as a freshman?
 As a transfer?

 Decisions are based on the applicant’s credentials within the context of the applicant pool for that year.
 Applicant pools differ each year, so we cannot provide an assessment of an applicant’s chances of admission.

 How do I schedule an interview?

-Prospective transfer applicants are encouraged to make an appointment with an Admissions Counselor well in advance of submitting an application to discuss coursework requirements, their interests and the transfer application process.
+Prospective transfer applicants are encouraged to make a phone or in-person appointment with an Admissions Counselor well in advance of submitting an application to discuss coursework requirements, their interests and the transfer application process.
 Appointments can be scheduled by calling 607-255-5471.

 Our freshmen applicants are often contacted by the Cornell Alumni Admissions Ambassador Network (CAAAN), a group of Cornell University alumni who provide another perspective about Cornell.
 This contact is not evaluative in nature.

-CAAAN members make the initial contact with applicants; these contacts are not facilitated through the University Admissions Office or through the Human Ecology Admissions Office.
+CAAAN members initiate contacts with applicants.
+These contacts are not facilitated through the University Admissions Office or through the Human Ecology Admissions Office.
 CAAAN chapters are not available in all areas, so please do not fret if you do not receive a contact.
 Students who do not have the opportunity to participate in a CAAAN meeting are not at a disadvantage in the application process.

 How can I check if Cornell University and the College of Human Ecology have received my SAT/ACT scores, letters of recommendation, transcript, other pieces of my application, etc?